-Meteorological Office Alert level

-Level 1 Level 2 Level 3 Level 4

-(GREEN) (YELLOW) (AMBER) (RED)

-(Crt2.it) (, ===0 11) monitored in accordance with pre-determined care plans. not just in those at-risk individuals, and will require a multi-sector response at national and regional levels.
+Level 1 Meteorological Office Level 3 Level 4 (GREEN) (YELLOW) (AMBER) (RED) monitored in accordance with pre-determined care plans. not just in those at-risk individuals, and will require a multi-sector response at national and regional levels.
+Roles and respon sibilities Chief Executive (CEO) Business as usual.

-Roles and responsi bilities

-Chief Executive (CEO) Business as usual.
 Business as usual.
 Once this level is reached a Business Continuity Incident will be declared and the UHB Command and Control structures will be activated at operational (Bronze) and Tactical (Silver) level.
 Watching brief from COO.
 Be prepared to activate Strategic (Gold) incident command centre.
-Be prepared to convene and chair a strategic (Gold) command meeting if the situation deteriorates.
 Once this level is reached, a 'major incident' is declared and all existing national and local emergency policies and procedures will apply.
 Formally cascade confirmation that Major Incident has been declared.
 Attend UHB Strategic (Gold) incident command centre.
-Chair / nominate Executive Director to Chair UHB Strategic (Gold) meeting.
+1 2 Be prepared to convene and chair a strategic (Gold) command meeting if the Chair / nominate Executive Director to Chair UHB Strategic (Gold) meeting. situation deteriorates.
 Be prepared to attend multi agency Strategic Command